0rdinant/privacyguides.org/collections/_evergreen/linux-desktop.md

 If you are using a "Libre" distribution like [Guix](https://guix.gnu.org/), we highly recommend that you add the [Nonguix](https://gitlab.com/nonguix/nonguix) repository, replace the Linux-libre with the mainline kernel, and install all available microcode and firmware updates.

-## Things to consider when installing your Linux distribution
+## General Recommendations

-##### Drive Encryption
+### Drive Encryption

-Unlike Bitlocker on Windows and FileVault on macOS, LUKS encryption on Linux is very problematic to set up after a system has been installed.
-We recommend that you enable drive encryption during the installation process of any Linux distribution.
+Most Linux distributions have an installer option for enabling [Linux Unified Key Setup (LUKS)](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) encryption upon installation.

+If this option isn't set at installation time, the user will have to backup their data and re-install, as encryption is applied after [disk partitioning](https://en.wikipedia.org/wiki/Disk_partitioning) but before [file systems](https://en.wikipedia.org/wiki/File_system) are [formatted](https://en.wikipedia.org/wiki/Disk_formatting).

-##### Swap
+### Swap

-Consider using [ZRAM](https://wiki.archlinux.org/title/Swap#zram-generator) or [encrypted SWAP](https://wiki.archlinux.org/title/Dm-crypt/Swap_encryption) instead of unencrypted swap to avoid potential security issues with sensitive data being pushed to swap space.
+Consider using [ZRAM](https://wiki.archlinux.org/title/Swap#zram-generator) or [encrypted SWAP](https://wiki.archlinux.org/title/Dm-crypt/Swap_encryption) instead of unencrypted swap to avoid potential security issues with sensitive data being pushed to [swap space](https://en.wikipedia.org/wiki/Memory_paging).

-On Fedora, ZRAM is configured out of the box.
+Fedora based distributions [use ZRAM](https://fedoraproject.org/wiki/Changes/SwapOnZRAM), by default.

-##### Desktop environment/Window managers
+### Desktop environment/Window managers
 Along with your choice of a distribution, your choice of a desktop environment or window manager is integral to your Linux experience.
 However, there are a few things you should consider in regard to security and privacy.

 On Linux, the [Xorg](https://www.x.org/wiki/) display server is extremely problematic.
 It was never designed with access control in mind, and all Xorg windows can access all of the other Xorg windows.
 Effectively, this allows any app to keylog and record the user's screen without any permission.